 Getting around the island

-I would recommend without a doubt renting a car during your stay in Crete.
+I would recommend without a doubt renting a car during your week in Crete.
 Yes, there are buses and ferries but the transport system isn't the most reliable, it rarely takes you to the more remote places and it can end up being rather costly.

 Having a car gives you the freedom to go where you want, when you want and for as long as you want.
 There are many car rental companies to choose from but we were really satisfied with the service provided by RCC Car Rentals.
 The advantages of this company are that you can rent a car from the age of 21 (most car rental companies require you be 25), and you can rent a car using a debit card (again, many companies require you have a credit card which is quite uncommon in France) and lastly they don't ask for a deposit.
 Plus, the overall price includes full insurance, a modern car and 24/7 assistance.
 We didn't even have to clean the car before handing it back and the service was 10/10.